tkiraly/spec/spec.md

 ## 3.3 Receive Windows

 Following each uplink transmission the end-device opens two short receive windows.
-The receive window start times is a configured periods are the end of the transmission of the last uplink bit.
+The receive window start times are defined using the end of the transmission as a reference.

 ![](figure02.png)